python/peps/pep-0453.txt

 redistributors of Python to also provide pip by default (in a way reasonable for their distributions).

-This PEP does *not* proposes the inclusion of pip itslef in the standard library.
+This PEP does *not* propose the inclusion of pip itself in the standard library.